Northern Region (Ghana)

 The Northern Region is one of the sixteen regions of Ghana.
 It is situated in the northern part of the country and ranks as the second largest of the sixteen regions.
 Before its division, it covered an area of 25,000 square kilometres, representing 10 percent of Ghana's area.
 In December 2018, the Savannah Region and North East Region were created from it.
 The Northern Region is divided into 16 districts.
-The region's capital is Tamale, Ghana's third largest city.
+The region's capital is Tamale, Ghana's third-largest city.

 Geography and climate

 Location and size

-The Northern Region, spanning approximately 25,000 square kilometers, stands as Ghana's Second largest region by land area.
-It shares borders with the North East Region and Savannah Region to the north, and Oti Regions to the south, and neighboring countries, including the Republic of Togo to the east and La Cote d'voire to the west.
+The Northern Region, spanning approximately 25,000 square kilometres, stands as Ghana's second-largest region by land area.
+It shares borders with the North East Region and Savannah Region to the north and Oti Region to the south, and neighbouring countries, including the Republic of Togo to the east and La Côte d'Ivoire to the west.